andprosoft/capital_analyzer/doc_source/source/030_tutorial.rst

                 "A"
             ],
             "download_dict": {
-                "data_service": "wo",
+                "data_service": "ariva",
                 "download": 1,
-                "instId": "10301",
+                "secu": "415",
-                "marketId": "21"
+                "boerse_id": "131"
             }
         }

     It contains four entries.
-With the entry ``data_service``, the source of the data is defined (Wallstreet Online or Ariva).
-Use ``"wo"`` here to set the source to "Wallstreet Online".
+With the entry ``data_service``, the source of the data is defined (only Ariva currently supported).
+Use ``"ariva"`` here to set the source to "Ariva".

     With the entry ``download``, the
     download of the data can be enabled (``1``) or disabled (``0``).
 For example,